lockecd/codeinplace2020/README.md

 It was offered online by Stanford during the COVID-19 pandemic (April-May 2020), with 10,000 global students and 900 volunteer teachers participating from around the world.

 For my Code in Place final project, I created a program that makes a triptych from an original image.
 Users can pick an image of their choice and turn it into a triptych.

-Here is a video of my final project in action: https://compedu.stanford.edu/codeinplace/public/projects/1455.html